slam10s/may-madness/docs/2020-21/ncaaw/matches/R1_61-62_MSST_vs_AZST.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Arizona St. should win 4 or more singles matches _99%_ of the time.
+- Arizona St. should win 4 or more singles matches _61%_ of the time.
-- Mississippi St. should win 4 or more singles matches _NaN%_ of the time.
+- Mississippi St. should win 4 or more singles matches _13%_ of the time.
-- The winner of the doubles point will decide the match the other _NaN%_ of the time.
+- The winner of the doubles point will decide the match the other _26%_ of the time.
-- If Arizona St. wins the doubles point, their chances of winning the dual improve to _NaN%_.
+- If Arizona St. wins the doubles point, their chances of winning the dual improve to _87%_.
-- If Mississippi St. wins the doubles point, their chances of winning the dual improve to _NaN%_.
+- If Mississippi St. wins the doubles point, their chances of winning the dual improve to _39%_.

 ------